-So, this article will be explained in two ways, which are the one that tell the story how I got it and the one that trying to explain the basic and the reference.
+So, this article will be explained in two ways, which are the one that tells how I got it and the one that tries to explain the basic and reference.

 Readers could also read the TL;DR section directly.

 1.2.
-Connecting your Windows OS (with installed and active Avast AntiVirus) to those SSID and wait for the Avast’s Network Notification Feature triggered the XSS Payload.
+Connect your Windows OS (with Avast AntiVirus installed and active) to the SSID and wait for the Avast Network Notification Feature to trigger the XSS payload.

 1.3.
-Reporting to Avast and confirmed as a valid issue within around 2 days.
-And few months later, they judged if the issue to be rather serious and decided to reward the report with $5000.
+Report it to Avast and confirmed as a valid issue in about 2 days.
+And a few months later, they judged whether the issue was rather serious and decided to reward the report with $5000.

 II.
 Behind the Scene about How I got this Issue

-Few years ago, I read one of the nice article from one of the bug hunter when he just got much of XSS issue at big names company by put the XSS payload at his SSID name (I really lost those bookmark because one thing).
-In short, when he surfing to much apps, he got so many app that reflecting the value of his SSID name (and the XSS was triggered).
-From there, then I start to use the XSS payload as my SSID name (on my OS X).
+A few years ago, I read a good article from one of the bug hunters when he just got a lot of XSS issues in some big companies by putting XSS payload on his SSID name (I really lost the bookmark for one thing).
+In short, when he surfs to many applications, he gets many applications that reflect the value of his SSID name (and XSS is triggered).
+From there, then I started using XSS payload as my SSID name (on OS X).

-So, few months ago, I got a notebook (with windows inside) from the office that I working for.
-I installed anything that I need from tethering connection and leave the Avast AntiVirus for the last (at home).
-At home, I continue the installation and everything goes right.
+So, a few months ago, I got a notebook (with windows in it) from the office where I was working at that time.
+I installed everything I needed from the tethering connection and left Avast AntiVirus for the last (at home).
+At home, I continued the installation and everything went well.

-Until someday I use this notebook again for training purpose.
-In the middle of training (day 3 or day 4), I having an issue with the used connection.
-So, suddenly this notebook connect to my tethering connection automatically (with Avast has been installed), and within few second, I got a popup alert with “https://local.avast.com” appears at my desktop.
+Until one day I use this notebook again for training purposes.
+In the middle of training (day 3 or day 4), In the middle of training (day 3 or day 4), I had a problem with the used connection.
+So, suddenly this notebook connects to my tethering connection automatically (with Avast already installed), and within seconds, I get a pop-up warning with “https://local.avast.com” appearing on my desktop.

-To be honest, I have no idea how it could works like that.
-Lucky me, there is a recording video at the class and I asked for copying the talks between those period of time.
-Trying to figure how those one appears, finally I got the answer at the next day.
-Those XSS was triggered because because the embedded “Network Notification Feature” (Firewall) at Avast (specifically for Internet Security and Premiere Edition) was reflecting the SSID name and didn’t do the sanitation yet.
+To be honest, I don’t know how it works.
+Lucky for me, there was a video recording in class and I asked to copy a conversation between this time period.
+Trying to find out how that happened, I finally got an answer the next day.
+That XSS is triggered because the embedded “Network Notification Feature” (Firewall) in Avast (specifically for Internet Security and Premiere Edition) reflects the SSID name and has not been sanitized yet.

-Then I create the report at those night, and got a reply around 2 days that confirmed if the issue was valid.
+Then I made a report that night, and got a reply about 2 days confirming whether the issue was valid.

 As quoted from Avast’s official site, Avast as one of the largest security companies in the world that using next-gen technologies to fight cyber-attacks in real time, is dedicated to creating a world that provides safety and privacy for all, no matter who you are, where you are, or how you connect.

-With the much of research that conduct by Avast, Avast trying to reach the best endpoint protection for every user.
-One of their feature that could be seen is “Firewall” feature that could be used easily to manage the in and out traffic.
+With so much research done by Avast, Avast tries to achieve the best endpoint protection for every user.
+One feature that has been embedded is the “Firewall” feature that can be used easily to manage incoming and outgoing traffic.

-By default, this Firewall feature could give an alert (popup notification) to user when they connect to new network.
-For example, as the shown picture below, it shows that the user just connect into the wireless network with “My Hotspot” as SSID name.
+By default, this Firewall feature can give users a warning (pop-up notification) when they are connected to a new network.
+For example, like the image shown below, this shows that the user has just connected to a wireless network with “My Hotspot” as the SSID name.

-After the popup showing up, then the user could choose the type of network from the SSID that they connected, such as “Private” network or “Public” network.
+After the popup appears, the user can choose the type of network from the SSID they are connecting to, such as a “Private” network or a “Public” network.

-But then, the problem exists when the notification popup didn’t filter the special character that reflected from the SSID name yet.
-In other words, an Attacker could trigger the XSS at the client via the “notification popup” by using the malicious SSID name.
+However, a problem arises when this notification popup does’t filter out special characters that are reflected from the SSID name.
+In other words, an attacker can trigger XSS on a client through “popup notifications” by using the malicious SSID name.